Tran Duc Thao: Studies in France

 Trần Đức Thảo was born in French Indochina, he was educated there, completing his baccalaureate at 17.
 In 1936, he continued his studies in France, becoming a student of Maurice Merleau-Ponty at the École Normale Supérieure where he wrote a dissertation for a diplôme d'études supérieures (roughly equivalent to an MA thesis) on Hegel.
 In 1943, he completed his agrégation with a thesis on the phenomenology of Edmund Husserl, being received premier ex aequo alongside Jules Vuillemin.
 Through the 1940s, he worked on his first book, Phenomenology and Dialectical Materialism.
 The book argued that the defects of the phenomenological account of consciousness could only be remedied by the Marxist account of labor and society.
 In the 1940s and 50s, Trần Đức Thảo's ideas achieved some currency among the elite philosophical circles of France.
 At the same time, he became an active anti-colonialist, publishing articles in Jean-Paul Sartre and Merleau-Ponty's journal Les Temps modernes about colonialism in Indochina; these articles were read by Frantz Fanon and other anticolonialists.
 From October to December 1945, Trần Đức Thảo was jailed by the French government as a threat to its security.

 Return to Vietnam, 1951

 Phenomenology and Dialectical Materialism was published in 1951, and in the same year he returned to Vietnam, working in support of the Communist Party.
 In 1956, he was named the Dean of History in the country's first national university.

-But he became critical of the Party over land reforms which had led to many deaths in 1956, and Trần Đức Thảo was caught up in the Nhan Van-Giai Pham affair in which the dissident intellectuals of the late 1950s were publicly criticized or punished.
-Though Tran Duc Thao was never jailed, he fell out of favor with the ruling Party, publishing two self-criticisms in Nhân Dân and leaving his position of authority in 1958.
+However, he became critical of the Party over land reforms which had led to many deaths in 1956, and Trần Đức Thảo was caught up in the Nhan Van-Giai Pham affair, in which the dissident intellectuals of the late 1950s were publicly criticized or punished.
+Though Trần was never jailed, he fell out of favor with the ruling Party, publishing two self-criticisms in Nhân Dân and leaving his position of authority in 1958.
 None of his work was published in his home country from 1965 until 1987.